Home

 Mission and Vision

 The mission of the Office of Residential Life is to create positive and inclusive living communities, balanced in challenge and support, and reflective of the College’s Honor System.
 We provide a variety of living options for students to help them succeed academically and connect socially.
 It is our hope that you will find a place to call home while living on campus.
+We serve a diverse population of residential students by supporting the missions of Kalamazoo College and the Division of Student Development.
+The Residential Life Office is dedicated to creating a meaningful, involving community that is conducive to developing humane values, self-sufficiency, and responsible citizenship through:

 Policy of Non-Discrimination